 The hormone hCG is produced in the earliest stages of pregnancy.
 During early pregnancy it plays a role in survival of the corpus luteum1 and has a significant role in the implantation of the blastocyst and protection of the embryo against immune attack at the foetal/maternal boundary.
 The pregnancy hormone hCG is initially produced by the embryo and therefore acts as a marker for its presence.2

-hCG levels rise rapidly and predictably in the earliest days of pregnancy3 and hCG can be detected in urine 9-10 days following estimated day of conception when using the most sensitive laboratory assays.4 The levels of hCG in early pregnancy have also been found to be highly similar between women.4 This makes hCG an ideal urinary marker for quickly and accurately assessing whether a woman is pregnant or not.
+HCG levels rise rapidly and predictably in the earliest days of pregnancy3 and hCG can be detected in urine 9-10 days following estimated day of conception when using the most sensitive laboratory assays.4 The levels of hCG in early pregnancy have also been found to be highly similar between women.4 This makes hCG an ideal urinary marker for quickly and accurately assessing whether a woman is pregnant or not.

 Not all pregnant women who test before the day their period is due will obtain a "Pregnant" result.

 Clearblue Pregnancy Tests are rigorously tested using early pregnancy urine samples from women whose luteinising hormone (LH) surge day is known and from which the day the period is due can be reliably estimated.7 Using these samples it is possible to assess the proportion of pregnant women expected to have sufficient hCG levels in their urine sample to generate a "Pregnant" result, on each day with respect to the day of expected period.
-If women choose to test early with the Clearblue Pregnancy Test, the likelihood of detecting pregnancy before the day the period is due is clearly displayed on the product packaging.
+If women choose to test early with a Clearblue Pregnancy Test, the likelihood of detecting pregnancy before the day the period is due is clearly displayed on the product packaging.
 Any woman who tests and gets a ‘Not Pregnant’ result, but still suspects pregnancy, should test again the day the period is due if testing was done early, or 3 days later if the period is overdue.

 How hCG is used to estimate the time since conception

-Following implantation, hCG levels rise exponentially and predictably in blood and urine so hCG has been used to estimate gestational age.17,18 Rigorous trials have shown that there is a consistent pattern to urinary hCG levels in the first few weeks following conception19 such that thresholds for the urinary hCG hormone can be assigned in order to determine time since conception in categories: 1-2, 2-3 and 3+ weeks since conception.
-These thresholds are employed by the Clearblue Digital Pregnancy Test with Conception Indicator, so that the test provides not only a "Pregnant"/"Not Pregnant" result, but also an estimate of the time since conception in these week bands.
+Following implantation, hCG levels rise exponentially and predictably in blood and urine so hCG has been used to estimate gestational age.15,16 Rigorous trials have shown that there is a consistent pattern to urinary hCG levels in the first few weeks following conception17 such that thresholds for the urinary hCG hormone can be assigned in order to determine time since conception in categories: 1-2, 2-3 and 3+ weeks since conception.
+These thresholds are employed by the Clearblue Pregnancy Test with Weeks Indicator, so that the test provides not only a ‘Pregnant’/’Not Pregnant’ result, but also an estimate of the time since conception in these week bands.

 Digital displays provide more accurate readings